datawire/ambassador-docs/howtos/tls-termination.md

    cert.pem	key.pem
    ```

-## Store the Certificate and Key in a Kubernetes Secret
+## Store the certificate and key in a Kubernetes Secret

 Ambassador Edge Stack dynamically loads TLS certificates by reading them from
 Kubernetes secrets.
 Use `kubectl` to create a `tls` secret to hold the pem